petron23/Quantum_Computing/HUB/README.md

+Haar measure, unitary designs and Barren plateaus

-This project contains a summary and tutorial for Haar measure, Unitary designs and Barren paltoes.
+This project contains a summary and tutorial for Haar measure, Unitary designs and Barren palteaus.